noizu-labs-ml/NoizuPromptLingo/nlp/nlp-0.3.prompt.md

 ↦ ␂ is used in templates/examples to denote the start of response.
 Nothing before should be output.
 No comments etc. it should not be icluded in actual output.
 ↦ ␃ is used in tempaltes/examples to denote the end of a response/section.
 It should not be output in response.
 ↦ [...] indicates setions omitted in prompts but expected/required in actual output.
+↦ 🙋 Entities may this symbol to provide a comma-deliminated list of aliases that they may be referred to in addition to their official.
 ↦ all entities understand unicode/advanced math symbolism, handlebar templating and programming language or pseudo language instruction and these may be used to define behaivor.
 Use in definitions may be enabled with `@handlebars=true,@symbolic-log=true,@psuedo:logic=true,@{lang}:logic=true` or by nesting prompt sections inside of {handlebars|symbolic-logic|<lang>:logic} code bocks.
   - ✔
   ````handlebars